Complete the seven tasks of life review in minutes using our

 In caring for countless seriously ill patients, we have learned that it is extremely important that every adult completes the seven tasks of life review.
 On completing the process of doing a life review, most people are able to achieve a measure of peace that comes from deep reflection about key life experiences, and the important relationships they have cultivated.
 Sadly, almost everyone forgets to do this or postpones it until it is too late.
 Thus, they never have an opportunity to express the deep love, gratitude, and commitment they feel towards their friends and family.

-The “Dear Friends and Family” template will help you complete the following tasks of life review in minutes:
+The Who Matters Most Letter template will help you complete the following tasks of life review in minutes:

 Task 1: Acknowledge the important people in your life: It is very important to start the process of life review by identifying key people in your life.
 Take the time to express your pride in their achievements.